-The primary objective of the Local Air Quality Plan as specified by Central Government is to address roadside NO2 limits in the shortest possible time in order to achieve legal compliance.
-As part of the business case process we have to demonstrate that the local air quality plan proposals address the compliance issue and that the Clean Air Fund proposals address and mitigate any impacts.
-The plan will need to have robust evidence to demonstrate this.
+The primary objective of the Local Air Quality Plan as specified by Government is to address roadside NO2 limits in the shortest possible time in order to achieve legal compliance.
+As part of the business case process we have had to demonstrate that the local air quality plan proposals address the compliance issue and that the Clean Air Fund proposals address and mitigate any impacts.

-The Council recognises the importance of behaviour change and encouraging public transport use and active travel.
-The Council are already implementing behaviour change projects and are currently managing an extensive behavioural change programme, which runs until 31st March 2020, following a successful bid to the Department for Transport’s Access Fund.
+The Council recognises the importance of behaviour change and encouraging more sustainable travel options such as public transport use and active travel (cycling and walking).
+The Council are already implementing behaviour change projects and are currently managing an extensive behaviour change programme, which runs until 31st March 2020, following a successful bid to the Department for Transport’s Access Fund.
 The Cycle Derby project also offers a wide range of services to support and enable people from all walks of life to cycle.

-How will suggestions for the Local Air Quality Plan supporting measures be considered and prioritised?
+How have suggestions from the two phases of consultation on the Local Air Quality Plan been considered and incorporated?